DELL XPS 15 9510 (2021) Review

 You are currently viewing DELL XPS 15 9510 (2021) Review

 In this article, I give you my DELL XPS 15 9510 (2021) review with specs included.
-Same physical design as previous year’s model (2020) but what’s new inside is Intel 11th gen CPUs which so far have actually been pretty good and Nvidia RTX 3050 and 3050Ti dedicated graphics.
+Same physical design as the previous year’s model (2020), but what’s new inside is Intel 11th-gen CPUs, which so far have actually been pretty good, and Nvidia RTX 3050 and 3050Ti dedicated graphics.

 As ever, the beauty of the XPS line is the fact that you can get it starting at an affordable price tag.
-Granted, for enthusiasts is not the configuration that you’re probably going to want.
+Granted, for enthusiasts, it’s not the configuration that you’re probably going to want.

 DELL XPS 15 9510 (2021) Specs